 Table of Contents

-This article explains how to use EIF files for simulation in Unity, enabling most development work on a computer and providing visual feedback.
+This article introduces how to use EIF files for simulation running in Unity, enabling most development work to be done on a computer while visually observing the effects.

 Before you begin

-Simulation uses EIF files as input, so you need to record an EIF file first:
+Simulation running uses EIF files as input, so before starting, you need to record an EIF file:

-ARSession.AssembleOptions provides multiple ways to configure session component composition.
-One method is setting AssembleOptions.FrameSource to FramePlayer to enable the frame player component, allowing simulation with EIF files.
+ARSession.AssembleOptions provides multiple ways to configure the combination of session components.
+One way is to set AssembleOptions.FrameSource to FramePlayer to enable the frame player component, allowing simulation running using EIF files.

 For example: